 Leave blank | No |

 Once you have correctly filled out your columns, head to the next step.
-We highly recommend a test import (of at least a few parts) to make sure you are comfortable with the formatting.

 Click Browse, and find your .csv sheet in your drive.
-Then, select Update prices and add new parts to database.

-Hit Next Step.
-Now, choose the parts you would like to import.
+Now click Next Step.
+Choose the parts you would like to import.
 You can select individual parts, or just click “Select All”.
-When finished, click Next Step.

 You will be given a notification outlining what is about to happen.
 If everything looks good, click Next Step.